Galor-sw/Billing-TEAM/README.txt

     "dev" : "nodemon index.js",
     "start": "node index.js"}

+create json file : credentials.json, ask gal or to send you the details - its included password, so it cant be uploaded to the git

 how to handle git:
 1) create new branch with your own branch name